SimoneAstarita/queer_NLP_bib/README.md

 Alessandra Teresa Cignarella, Manuela Sanguinetti, Simona Frenda, Andrea Marra, Cristina Bosco, and Valerio Basile.
 2024. <a href="https://aclanthology.org/2024.lrec-main.1176/"><u>QUEEREOTYPES: A Multi-Source Italian Corpus of Stereotypes towards LGBTQIA+ Community Members.</u></a> In _Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation (LREC-COLING 2024)_, pages 13429–13441, Torino, Italia.
 ELRA and ICCL.

 Mae Sosto and Alberto Barrón-Cedeño.
-2024. <a href="https://arxiv.org/abs/2406.12399"><u> "QueerBench: Quantifying Discrimination in Language Models Toward Queer Identities."</u></a> _Computing Research Repository_, arXiv:2406.12399.
+2024. <a href="https://arxiv.org/abs/2406.12399"><u>QueerBench: Quantifying Discrimination in Language Models Toward Queer Identities.</u></a> _Computing Research Repository_, arXiv:2406.12399.

 Bastian Bunzeck and Sina Zarrieß.
 2024. <a href="https://aclanthology.org/2024.genbench-1.3"><u>The SlayQA benchmark of social reasoning: testing gender-inclusive generalization with neopronouns.</u></a> In _Proceedings of the 2nd GenBench Workshop on Generalisation (Benchmarking) in NLP_, pages 42–53, Miami, Florida, USA.
 Association for Computational Linguistics.